alecGraves/whitespac3/README.md

     python3 test.py

+I used system out to automatically run the generated whitespace code after it is 'compiled'

-This runs the whitespace code using the interpreter:
+This can be used to run whitespace code seperately:

     python3 interpreter.py output.ws